sabhyata-aryal/E-Commerce-Project/README.md

 ## Payments

-The project integrates eSewa for payment simulation as well as COD (Cash on Delivery).
+The project integrates Khalti for payment simulation as well as COD (Cash on Delivery).

 ## License